 Additional Euonymus Spindle Bush Info

-This fast-growing euonymus shrub, native to Europe, is highly weedy and invasive in some areas, including the Eastern part of the United States and Canada.
-Check with your local extension office prior to planting to ensure that it’s ok to do so.
+This fast-growing euonymus shrub, native to Europe, is highly weedy and invasive in some areas, including the eastern part of the United States and Canada.
+Check with your local extension office prior to planting to ensure that it’s okay to do so.